humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-26-answering-baranovskiys-javascript-quiz.md

 ## Conclusion

 Dmitry put together an interesting quiz from which you can actually learn some of the strange quirks of JavaScript.
-I hope that this writeup has helped everyone understand the details necessary to figure out what each piece of code is doing, and more importantly, why it&#8217;s doing so.
-Again, I caution against using these sort of quizzes for job interviews as I don&#8217;t think they serve any practical use in that realm (if you&#8217;d like to know my take on interviewing front-end engineers, see my [previous post][3]).
+I hope that this writeup has helped everyone understand the details necessary to figure out what each piece of code is doing, and more importantly, why it's doing so.
+Again, I caution against using these sort of quizzes for job interviews as I don't think they serve any practical use in that realm (if you'd like to know my take on interviewing front-end engineers, see my [previous post][3]).

  [1]: http://twitter.com/slicknet/status/8057003813
  [2]: http://dmitry.baranovskiy.com/post/91403200